GiulioDonatiSarti/gdonatisarti-website/content/authors/admin/_index.md

 # Organizations/Affiliations to show in About widget
 organizations:
-- name: Laboratory of Territorial and Urban Analysis and Representation (LARTU)
+- name: Laboratory of Territorial and Urban Analysis and Representation
   url: http://www.lartu.polito.it/

 # Short bio (displayed in user profile at end of posts)